 Funded by the British Academy Leverhulme Small Research Grants program and in partnership with Queens University Belfast, this project will scope the potential of digital technology to support the development of innovative, safe and engaging modes of birth family contact for children adopted from out-of-home care.
 It will identify digital media solutions used in other forms of family separation, and explore their adaptability to the needs of adopted children and their kin, including those who have experienced trauma.
 The international collaboration will draw on the experiential wisdom of adopters, adoptees and birth relatives in Northern Ireland and New South Wales, two regions with particularly high rates of post-adoption contact, and will engage inter-disciplinary stakeholders in developing an action research agenda.

 DCJ has commissioned the Research Centre for Children and Families in partnership with Curijo to evaluate the NSW Family Connect and Support (FCS) program.
-The FCS program offers a voluntary, 16-week intervention that assesses participants’ support needs and provide practical assistance to help them access services in their local area.
+The FCS program offers a voluntary, 16-week intervention that assesses participants’ support needs and provides practical assistance to help them access services in their local area.

 WASH House Inc and the National Disability Insurance Agency through its Information, Linkage, Capacity-building (ILC) Grant commissioned a developmental evaluation of Parenting on the Outside.